Zackriya-Solutions/MCP-Markdown-RAG/README.md

     - The `index_documents` tool is called with a path to your markdown files.
     - The server reads the documents, splits them into logical chunks (e.g., by headings), and converts each chunk into a vector embedding.
     - These embeddings, along with their metadata (original text, file path), are stored in a local Milvus vector database.
+    - You can run it in two modes:
+      - **Full Reindex** (force_reindex=True): Clears and rebuilds the entire index from scratch.
+      - **Incremental Update** (force_reindex=False, default): Automatically detects and re-indexes only changed files by comparing them against a tracking log.
+Deleted or modified chunks are pruned and replaced to keep the index up-to-date.

 2.  **Searching**:

     - When you ask a question in a host application, it uses the `search` tool.
     - The server converts your query into a vector embedding.
     - It then performs a similarity search against the Milvus database to find the most semantically relevant document chunks.